Home - 30 Minute Recipes - Shrimp Pasta with Garlic Butter Sauce

 • While the pasta is cooking, pat the shimp with a paper towel to dry them.
 Sprinkle lightly with salt on both sides.

-• Add the tomatoes, garlic, butter and chili to the pan and stir.
-When the butter is melted, add 2 or 3 tablespoons of the reserved pasta water and swirl around until saucy (add more if needed, a tablespoon at a time).
+• Add the tomatoes, garlic, butter and red pepper to the pan and stir.
+When the butter is melted, add 2 or 3 tablespoons of the reserved pasta water and the lemon juice and swirl around until saucy (add more if needed, a tablespoon at a time).

-• Pour the shrimp and sauce over the pasta.
-Top with the parsley and Parmesan cheese to taste.
-Toss gently and serve.
-Enjoy!
+• Add the shrimp to the skillet and stir to combine with the sauce.
+Pour the sauce over the pasta and sprinkle with the parsley and Parmesan cheese to taste.
+Toss gently and enjoy!

 Karen’s Notes and Tips